U.S. senators seek to ban federal employees from using TikTok on their phones

 In November, Hawley unveiled a bill that would bar companies from China, Russia or other countries that present national security concerns from transferring Americans’ data back within their borders - where it could be used to spy on the United States.

-The bill also prevented the companies from collecting data that isn’t necessary to the operation of their business, such as phone contacts or location in the case of TikTok.
+The bill also prevented the companies from collecting data that is not necessary to the operation of their business, such as phone contacts or location in the case of TikTok.

-Reporting by Nandita Bose in Washington; Editing by Cynthia Osterman
+Reporting by Nandita Bose in Washington; Editing by Cynthia Osterman and Matthew Lewis